Citizen Promaster Diver Review 2022

 Battery life and Recharge

-Citizen is much greener because it doesn’t use the toxic chemicals commonly found in regular batteries.
+Citizens are much greener because they don’t use the toxic chemicals commonly found in regular batteries.
 And since they can last decades before they need to be replaced, the amount of waste generated is only a fraction of what other battery-powered devices produce.

-Thanks to Eco-Drive, there is no need to specifically charge the Promaster watches.
-You can go through the day as you normally would, absorb any ambient light you are exposed to, and convert it into energy without the need to change cables or batteries.
+Thanks to Eco-Drive, there is no need to charge the Promaster watches specifically specifically.
+You can go through the day as usual, absorb any ambient light you are exposed to, and convert it into energy without changing cables or batteries.

 Maintenance

-We have already mentioned above that you do not need to replace the battery in your Promaster diver’s watch.
+We have already mentioned above that you do not need to replace the battery in your Promaster Diver’s watch.
 But the same cannot be said about gears and gaskets.
-These deteriorate much faster and need to be replaced every two or three years.
-Send it to an authorized civic service center.
+These deteriorate much faster and must be replaced every two or three years.
+Please send it to an authorized civic service center.
 Doing so will prolong the life of your watch.

 Overall, we are impressed with the durability and performance of the Citizen Promaster BN0151-09L diver watch.

-You will get is a large, classic men’s diver’s watch with a stainless steel case that is corrosion-resistant, the mineral crystal glass is anti-reflective, scratch-resistant, and impact-resistant, and the watchband is sturdy and comfortable.
+You will get a large, classic men’s Diver’s watch with a corrosion-resistant stainless steel case; the mineral crystal glass is anti-reflective, scratch-resistant, and impact-resistant, and the watchband is sturdy and comfortable.

 The best part of this watch is the Eco-Drive technology and the fact that there is no need to change the battery.
 Whether you decide to purchase the BN0151-09L, BN0158-00X, or BN0150-28E model of the Citizen Promaster diver’s watch, you’re getting an excellent maintenance-free watch at an affordable price.